 problem: One or more occurrences of a detected issue, such as an uninitialized memory access.
 Multiple occurrences have the same call stack but a different thread or timestamp.
 You can view information for a problem as well as for each occurrence.

 problem breakpoint: A breakpoint that halts execution when a memory or threading analysis detects a problem.
-In a Linux* debugger, a problem breakpoint is indicated by display of source line information, a unique problem breakpoint ID, and a short problem description.
+In the Visual Studio* debugger, a problem breakpoint is indicated by a yellow arrow at the source line where execution halts.

 problem set: A group of problems with a common problem type and a shared code location that might share a common solution, such as a problem set resulting from deallocating an object too early during program execution.
 You can view problem sets only after analysis is complete.